AkhilP9182/EVA5---Extensive-Vision-AI/S8/README.md

 # **Overview:**
-The objective was to train a Resnet18 model (default Resent code imported from [this](https://github.com/kuangliu/pytorch-cifar/blob/master/models/resnet.py "pytorch-cifar-resnet18") github repository has been used to keep the number of parameters fixed) for classifying the objects in the torchvision.CIFAR10 dataset.
+The objective was to train a ResNet18 model (default ResNet code imported from [this](https://github.com/kuangliu/pytorch-cifar/blob/master/models/resnet.py "pytorch-cifar-ResNet18") github repository has been used to keep the number of parameters fixed) for classifying the objects in the torchvision.CIFAR10 dataset.

 Our goal is to achieve 85% accuracy, with no limit on epochs (model reached a final validation accuracy of **91.57%**; it crossed **86.26%** test accuracy at **epoch 9**)